MartynLLM/ExtremeEvents/README.md

 Once a daily precipitation time series is available, it can be stretched using stretch_mass_balance.r

-Finally, daily stretch values can be applied to sub-daily using subDailyStretch.r
+Finally, daily stretch values can be applied to sub-daily using StretchSubDailyPrecipitation.r